nplutt/vaccine-availability-notifications/README.md

 # Covid Vaccine Availability Notification
-Tooling is built off of [vaccinespotter](https://vaccinespotter.org) to send you notifications when COVID-19 vaccine appointments become available in your area.
+Tooling built off of [vaccinespotter](https://vaccinespotter.org) to send you notifications when COVID-19 vaccine appointments become available in your area.
 If you'd like to use the tool, it is available at [covid-vaccine-notifications.org](https://covid-vaccine-notifications.org)!